vesta-webtrees-2-custom-modules/vesta_common/README.md

 This [webtrees](https://www.webtrees.net/) custom module provides common classes to be used by other custom modules.
 The project’s website is [cissee.de](https://cissee.de).

+This is a webtrees 2.x module - It cannot be used with webtrees 1.x.

 ## Contents

 * [Features](#features)